vishwesh3/vishwesh3.github.io/_posts/2018-06-16-tafy-find-best-time-to-leave.markdown

 > You know what, you could have had played TT in that time :D How?

 Let's take [Tafy's](http://bit.ly/tafy) help.
-Just trun it on, set the time duration which works for you, [Tafy's](http://bit.ly/tafy) will automatically notify you the best time to start.
+Just trun it on, set the time duration which works for you, [Tafy](http://bit.ly/tafy) will automatically notify you the best time to start.
 Till then, you can carry on your work (yes yes! you can play too :p), without needing to hit maps repeatedly.

-[Tafy](http://bit.ly/tafy) is very light weight, it takes negligible RAM compared to map site/app which means it can just cozily sit there in your browser's top right corner without hampering any performance of your PC.
+[Tafy](http://bit.ly/tafy) is very light weight, it takes negligible RAM compared to map site/app which means, it just cozily sit there in your browser's top right corner without hampering any performance of your PC.

-This was the brief overview of what I have build last week in the same category as of [wimator](../wimator)
+This was the brief overview of what I have build last week in the same category as of [Wimator](../wimator)

 ## Features of [Tafy](http://bit.ly/tafy)